charsdavy/JCCNavigationController/README.md

 $ gem install cocoapods
 ```

-To integrate JCCNavigationController into your Xcode project using CocoaPods, specify it to a target in your Podfile:
+To integrate JCCNavigationController into your Xcode project using CocoaPods, specify it to a target in your `Podfile`:

 ```bash
 source 'https://github.com/CocoaPods/Specs.git'